tessamcdonnel/STAT-217-R-Course/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:795745ad44
 ## Accessing Specific Variables  using $

-In this exercise you will be learning how to access specific variables within a data set by using the format `dataset$variable`.
+In this exercise you will be learning how to access specific variables within a data set by using the format:

+`dataset$variable`.

 From the previous exercise, we saw that `mtcars` has a *miles per gallon* variable named `mpg`.
 If we want to look at this variable by itself, we can type `mtcars$mgp` into the R console; this will return a list of *miles per gallon* entries.